Miracle Hyperlink: The Story of Chanukah

 Treat not the Chanukah light lightly

-Rav Judah taught that Rav Assi taught: It is forbidden to sort coins (count money) by the Chanukah light. – But when I repeated this in the presence of Samuel, he said to me, “Does the light possess holiness?!”
+Rav Judah taught that Rav Assi taught: It is forbidden to sort coins (count money) by the Chanukah light. – But when I repeated this in the presence of Samuel, he countered, “Does the light possess holiness?!”

 Rav Joseph argued against Samuel’s implication by analogy: “Does blood (of a non-sacred animal) possess holiness?!” yet from, “Let him pour out its blood and cover it in the dust” (Leviticus 17:13) instead of merely “pour out its blood in the dust,” we infer that he should cover the blood of slaughter with dust using the same limb by which he poured out the blood, by his hand and not by his foot, so that the commandment be not regarded lightly by him.
 Here also, regarding the Chanukah light, the prohibition is not because the light possesses holiness, any more than the blood of a non-sacred animal (slaughtered for human consumption) possesses holiness, but that the commandments should not be regarded lightly by him!

 “These lights of Chanukah are holy throughout the eight days: we may not use them for anything, except to behold them, in order to acknowledge Your Name for Your wonders and Your miracles and Your salvation.” – These words accompany the kindling of Chanukah lights.